-Why did you name the collection Voices?
+Why did you name the exhibit Voices?

 The rich history of women's voices is so lost to us that when Time Magazine named as their 2017 Person of the Year the voices of the #MeToo movement, they erroneously dubbed them "The Silence Breakers."
 Referring to a "silence" being "broken" erases the bold, courageous and inspirational history of countless women (and some men) who raised their voices, risking everything to shift the culture to finally hear the #MeToo voices.
 It also impedes alliances between generations who aren't aware of these powerful lineages.

 "This is not about women finding their voices.
 We have always had our voices.
 This is about people's ability to hear.
 We've just finally found a frequency where people can hear us." - Tarana Burke, founder of #MeToo

 With respect to clothing, we've not only lost the voice and values of the wearer, they have been hijacked and replaced with the values of corporate power and profit.
 For example, Victoria Secret has an entire line of women's clothing devoted to men's sports teams--and no clothes celebrating female athletes.
 When I heard that the CEO of Victoria's Secret was closely allied to serial sexual predator Jeffrey Epstein, it all made sense.
 I wanted to give people an example of how clothing can celebrate the values of the community and the heart, not the values of corporations in bed with predators.
 I wanted to celebrate nature, learning, art and great thinkers and doers.